-The third pillar identifies 2 continuing actions and 4 new actions to implement the adapt pillar of the policy.
+The third pillar identifies 2 continuing actions and 4 new actions to implement the adapt pillar of the policy (p41-49).
 We note that there are many agencies involved in disaster response and management and the NSW EPA has a specific remit within the emergency management sector.
-The EPA has a primary focus on managing impacts of pollution incidents, but can also have a strong role in preparedness.
+The EPA has a primary focus on managing impacts of pollution incidents, but can also have a strong role in preparedness, and ensuring environmental justice for impacted and overburdened communities.

 EPA's proposed action EDO's view Continuing Actions: 10.
 Protect the environment during emergency response and recovery, and strengthen our approach by being better prepared for the impacts of climate change.
 Support .
-The key action here is to review the EnviroPlan 6 to ensure climate readiness - further detail could be provided on how the review will 'incorporate the concept of building environmental resilience' (p45).
+The key action here is to review the EnviroPlan to ensure climate readiness - further detail could be provided on how the review will 'incorporate the concept of building environmental resilience' (p45).
 11. Ensure climate risks are considered in native forestry via the Forest Monitoring and Improvement Program.
-Support and strengthen.
+Support and strengthen .
 This is a very specific action relating to EPA's compliance and enforcement role in native forestry operations.
 In addition to the ongoing monitoring program, there should be broader policy and planning for a transition out of native forestry and to enhance the role of native forests as sinks to support mitigation (and co-benefits) under pillar 2.

-5 For further analysis of the social costs of carbon - see: EDO Submission in response to the Safeguard Mechanism Reform Consultation Paper - Environmental Defenders Office - Recommendation 2(d) - penalise exceedances by recognising the social cost of carbon.
-See also: A Social Cost of Carbon for the ACT.
+New Actions: 11.
+Develop an adaptation and resilience delivery plan for the EPA.
+Support.
+12. Develop and implement environmental resilience programs and initiatives.
+Support .
+There are references to ongoing waste initiatives, but further detail could be given on what kinds of programs will be developed under this action.
+In addition to consultation with industry, councils, Aboriginal and public land managers, initiatives under this action should be developed in partnership with local communities - for example, survivors of bushfire and flood events.
+Specific actions including community led consultation and co-design processes should be identified.
+Actions should be designed to ensure delivery of environmental justice to overburdened communities as a critical function of EPAs - see: Implementing effective independent Environmental Protection Agencies in Australia - Environmental Defenders Office (edo.org.au) 13.
+Prepare or adopt climate change Support.
+It is essential that key industries and adaptation guidance for key industry sectors communities observe and process the changes we license, including the performance in their environment.
+In addition, known data, outcomes we seek. information and mapping of climate hazard risks should be regularly updated, reported and released to the public to complement guidance information.
+14. Develop a climate change citizen-science Support .
+As above, it is essential that known strategy and community education program climate hazard risk data, information and to encourage and support young people to mapping be regularly updated, reported and make observations about changes in their released to the public to complement the local environment. targeted citizen-science and guidance information.

-6 The NSW Environmental Services Functional Area Supporting Plan sets out the emergency management arrangements for protection of the environment before during and after an emergency.
+&lt;sup>6 The NSW Environmental Services Functional Area Supporting Plan sets out the emergency management arrangements for protection of the environment before during and after an emergency.